agda/agda/doc/user-manual/language/cubical.lagda.rst

 computational univalence and higher inductive types which hence gives computational meaning to `Homotopy Type Theory and Univalent Foundations <https://homotopytypetheory.org/>`_.
-The version of Cubical Type Theory that Agda implements is a variation of `CCHM`_ where the Kan composition operations are decomposed into homogeneous composition and generalized transport.
-This is what makes the general schema for higher inductive types work, following `CHM`_.
+The version of Cubical Type Theory that Agda implements is a variation of the `CCHM`_ Cubical Type Theory where the Kan composition operations are decomposed into homogeneous composition and generalized transport.
+This is what makes the general schema for higher inductive types work, following the `CHM`_ paper.

 To use the cubical mode Agda needs to be run with the ``--cubical`` command-line-option or with ``{-# OPTIONS --cubical #-}`` at the top